How do you know when to move from your setup to the questions?

-I should start by saying that it’s a very contextual decision, in that some games (especially in recent years) have few inferences that can be made and you’ll often feel as though you’ve discovered little in your initial setup–an unnerving situation, looking down and seeing a near-empty diagram–whereas other games may yield a lot of great inferences and it’s worth your time to continue quickly noting them early on.
-So unfortunately there’s not really a universal time limit or inference count that can be reliably used to make the transition from diagram to questions.
+I should start by saying that it’s a very contextual decision.
+Some games (especially in recent years) have few inferences that can be made and you’ll often feel as though you’ve discovered little in your initial setup.
+This is an unnerving situation to look down and see a near-empty diagram.
+Other games may yield a lot of great inferences and it’s worth your time to quickly note them early on.
+So unfortunately there’s not a universal time limit or inference count that can be reliably used to make the transition from diagram to questions.

 That in mind, when setting up games I do still tend to rely on two principles to alert me it’s time to move to the questions:

-1. When my inference making starts to lag (when inferences are coming slower and slower), that’s usually a sign that I’ve either made all of the major deductions and few if any still exist, or that, if something else key does exist, I’m probably not going to spot it until a question tips me off.
-I’m happy to report that with time and practice it’s rare that any major inferences will get overlooked at the outset, but what I can’t afford to do is waste precious minutes hunting for more inferences that might not be there.
+1. When my inference making starts to lag, that’s usually a sign that I’ve either made all of the major deductions and few if any still exist, or that, if something else key does exist, I’m probably not going to spot it until a question tips me off.
+I’m happy to report that with time and practice it’s rare that any major inferences will get overlooked at the outset.
+What I can’t afford to do is waste precious minutes hunting for more inferences that might not be there.
 So when they lag, I move on.

 I’ve used an admittedly strained analogy for this before, where I compared it to making microwave popcorn.
 How can you tell it’s time to pull the bag out?
 You listen for the pops and when they start getting farther and farther apart you know you need to kill the cooking before your snack gets burned.
 Same with inferences.
 When you begin to see large time gaps between inferences, or you feel like you’re just staring at the setup hoping to see something but not, it’s time to move to the questions.

-To echo this point, what IS a killer in games, aside from that wasted time situation I just described, is the inclusion of something that’s NOT true, an inference that is actually less certain than you’ve shown it to be.
-You can sail breezily through a game even if your setup lacks a few minor deductions…but you’re in serious trouble if your setup lists deductions that are incorrect or exaggerated.
+To echo this point, what IS a killer in games, aside from that wasted time situation I just described, is the inclusion of something that’s NOT true.
+Watch out for inferences that are actually less certain than you’ve shown them to be.
+You can sail breezily through a game even if your setup lacks a few minor deductions, but you’re in serious trouble if your setup lists deductions that are incorrect or exaggerated.
 So make your focus on showing only those things that are absolutely true, and moving confidently to the questions as soon as you feel your inference making begin to lag, letting the questions themselves fill in any knowledge gaps that might still exist.